MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/webdriver.md

 Follow the instructions to install [Microsoft Edge Driver][WebdriverChromiumDownloadMicrosoftEdgeDriver] the browser-specific driver required by Selenium to automate and test WebView2.

-Ensure that the version of Microsoft Edge Driver matches the version of Microsoft Edge that you app uses.
-For the WebView2API Sample to work, make sure that your version of Microsoft Edge is greater than or equal than the supported version of the latest WebView2 SDK release.
+Ensure that the version of Microsoft Edge Driver matches the version of WebView2 Runtime that you app uses.
+For the WebView2API Sample to work, make sure that your version of WebView2 Runtime is greater than or equal than the supported version of the latest WebView2 SDK release.
 To locate the latest WebView2 SDK release, navigate to [WebView2 release notes][Webview2Releasenotes].
-To find out what version of Microsoft Edge you currently have, navigate to `edge://settings/help`.
+To find out what version of WebView2 Runtime you currently have, navigate to `edge://settings/help`.

 ## Step 3: Add Selenium to the WebView2API Sample

-At this point you should have Microsoft Edge installed, built a WebView2 project, and installed Microsoft Edge Driver.
+At this point you should have WebView2 Runtime installed, built a WebView2 project, and installed Microsoft Edge Driver.
 Now, get started using Selenium.

 > [!NOTE]
 > Selenium supports C\#, Java, Python, Javascript, and Ruby.
 However, the following guide is written using C\#.